 Senate Bill 389 would eliminate the protection of Indiana’s state regulated, isolated, wetlands.
 Wetlands are critical to a healthy ecosystem.
 They are home to hundreds of species of plants and North American birds, many of which are endangered.
 Wetlands help keep our water clean by filtering sediment, chemicals, nutrients, and other harmful pollutants carried by stormwater runoff from reaching our waterways.
 They also work to recharge our aquifers by acting like giant sponges, soaking up floodwaters and slowly releasing them back into the ground.
 As you can see, wetlands are pretty important.
-For more specifics on wetlands and SB 389, check out the article below – Mythbusting on SB 389.

 Not sure what’s fact or fiction about SB 389 and Indiana’s Isolated Wetlands?
 We (WRA), along with the Hoosier Environmental Council, have put together a list of some of the top myths out there regarding regulation of Indiana’s wetlands and done a little mythbusting for you.

 In regards to Senate Bill 389, a letter of testimony from the White River Alliance to Chairman Messmer and Committee Members.

 An update from the White River Alliance regarding SB 389.

 SB 389 Update

 Contact information for 2021 Indiana Legislators can be found in the linked PDF documents listed below.

 This innovative bill would encourage farm and woodland owner participation in carbon markets, through a technical assistance and carbon offset verification program administered by the Indiana State Department of Agriculture (ISDA).
 Carbon sequestration provided by carbon offset programs is a critical strategy in reducing the dangerous impacts of climate change.